akashpjames/sms-import-for-ynab/README.md

 ### Where to find the apk?
 Go the the [Releases](https://github.com/akashpjames/sms-import-for-ynab/releases) tab and get the latest apk from `Assets` section.

-### How to debug in browser?
-    npm install;
-    ionic serve;

-### How to debug in android?
-- Enable USB debugging in your device
-- Connect your android device
-- Run this command: `ionic cordova run android`

 ### How to use this app?
 Check this [Youtube video](https://www.youtube.com/watch?v=1PT1QhzM5Mg) for a small tutorial.